raviyadav5951/FlutterTimeTracker/README.md

 New Time tracker flutter

 ## Completed Task
--Created the custom button with concepts of Extending the classes.
+- Created the custom button with concepts of Extending the classes.
--For Firebase related modules check  (https://firebase.flutter.dev/) -Integrated the firebase auth from (https://pub.dev/packages/firebase_auth)
+- For Firebase related modules check  (https://firebase.flutter.dev/)
+- Integrated the firebase auth from (https://pub.dev/packages/firebase_auth)
 - [Stream Controller DartPad practice](https://dartpad.dartlang.org/0ca5b334ec413c084575f575e0240501)
 ## Branch : stream
--added stream builder to listen for Auth user from base class, -remove dependency on function callback to show home screen/login screen based on user state.
+- Added stream builder to listen for Auth user from base class,
+- Remove dependency on function callback to show home screen/login screen based on user state.
--converted Landing Page from stateful to stateless bc we dont need user to get tracked in state as we have used StreamBuilder for listening the auth state changes.
+- Converted Landing Page from stateful to stateless bc we dont need user to get tracked in state as we have used StreamBuilder for listening the auth state changes.

 ## Facebook/Google Login
--Google Sign-In on iOS: https://firebase.google.com/docs/auth/ios/google-signin
+- Google Sign-In on iOS: https://firebase.google.com/docs/auth/ios/google-signin

--Google Sign-In on Android: https://firebase.google.com/docs/auth/android/google-signin
+- Google Sign-In on Android: https://firebase.google.com/docs/auth/android/google-signin

--Facebook Login for Android: https://developers.facebook.com/docs/facebook-login/android
+- Facebook Login for Android: https://developers.facebook.com/docs/facebook-login/android

--Facebook Login for iOS: https://developers.facebook.com/docs/facebook-login/ios
+- Facebook Login for iOS: https://developers.facebook.com/docs/facebook-login/ios

--Permissions with Facebook Login: https://developers.facebook.com/docs/facebook-login/permissions/overview
+- Permissions with Facebook Login: https://developers.facebook.com/docs/facebook-login/permissions/overview
 ## Branch : 4_Google_Facebook_Login
--Integrating the Google sign and Facebook sign in.
+- Integrating the Google sign and Facebook sign in.
--Setup steps:
+- Setup steps:
 1. https://console.developers.google.com/
 (If you have created project in Firebaseconsole and the project is not listed then click "All Projects" from filter in google cloud console)
 2. https://console.developers.google.com/apis/credentials/consent